Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Soap or Cosmetic?

-While the FPLA applies to all consumer products, the regulations that apply to a particular product depend on the type of product.
-The FDA has enacted regulations for food, drugs and cosmetics; the FTC has enacted regulations for other products (including soap that is exempt from the definition of a cosmetic).
+While the FPLA applies to all consumer products, the regulations that apply to a particular product depend on the type of product it is.
+The FDA has enacted regulations for food, drugs, and cosmetics; the FTC has enacted regulations for other products (including soap that is exempted from the definition of a cosmetic).

 A cosmetic is defined as: